2020 Current Legislation

-GOC IS OPPOSED TO EACH OF THE FOLLOWING BILLS and we are still waiting on the Governor’s actions : (Click on bill number to view text and status)
+GOC WAS OPPOSED TO EACH OF THE FOLLOWING BILLS: (Click on bill number to view text and status)

 Allows DOJ to fine gun stores out of business for minor paperwork violations.